chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 3. directory

-    Use the :doc:`template resource <resource_directory>` to manage a directory struture on a node directoy.
+    Use the template resource to manage a directory struture on a node directoy.
 Directories are hierarchies of folders that comprise all the information that is stored on a computer.

-    If you want to transfer in a directory structure from a cookbook, use the :doc:`remote_directory resource <resource_directory>` instead.
+    If you want to transfer in a directory structure from a cookbook, use the remote_directory resource instead.

     For example: